LiadHechler/Liad_Herut_Project/README.md

                                         **for every report we consider only the most severe reaction outcome
 ##

-def medical_product_calc_freq(curr_d: dict, item: ET.Element, bag_of_drugs: dict)
+def medical_product_calc_freq(curr_d: dict, item: ET.Element, data_info: data)
 ##
 Updates the data_info.bag_of_drugs dictionary, each key is a name of a drug and each value is the frequency of this drug in the safety reports.
-We save the dictionary as an attribute in the data class.

 A name of a drug in the dictionary is the first word of the name of the drug in the report.

+Updates the data_info.bag_of_route dictionary, each key is a route of administration code and each value is the frequancy of this route in the safety reports.

+We save the dictionaries as attributes in the data class.
 ##

 def reaction_outcome_handling(most_severe_outcome: str, reaction_outcome_freq: dict)